jessiemar-mar/jessiemar-portfolio/critique-by-design.md

 The interviews showed me that while the overall data presentation was understandable, there are specific design choices that hinder quick interpretation.
 Small font size, lack of clear separation between elements, and the overwhelming number of stacked bars made it harder for viewers to grasp the key insights without extra effort.
 I also learned that my assumption about the usefulness of regional grouping may not hold true for my audience — participants felt more comfortable making sense of data when it was presented by individual country.

 **In Class Feedback:**
 I also received feedback from classmates suggesting more detailed information on living costs (rent, utilities, transportation) and a clearer title, such as adding “The Cheapest” or “The Most Expensive” European country to study for Non-EU students.
-Because the chart includes many countries, it can be difficult for the audience to compare and focus on the main cost indicators.
+Because the chart includes many countries, its length makes comparisons difficult, especially with the top x-axis variables.
 Reducing the list to the top 10 most popular European countries for international students, ranked by the dataset, would make it more digestible.
 Finally, the contrast between the yellow and green bars is too strong, drawing attention almost entirely to the green bar and overshadowing the total yearly cost.

 ## Step five: build the solution

 For the redesign, I decided to reduce the number of countries in the dataset.
-I found another resource, Top 10 Places in Europe to Study Abroad in 2025 (https://www.educations.com/top-10-lists/top-10-places-to-study-abroad-europe-18099
-), and focused on comparing total study costs for these countries, since students might be most likely interested in these countries rather than others.
+I found another resource, Top 10 Places in Europe to Study Abroad in 2025 (https://www.educations.com/top-10-lists/top-10-places-to-study-abroad-europe-18099), and focused on comparing total study costs for these countries, since students might be most likely interested in these countries rather than others.
 In my chart, however, there are only nine countries because my original dataset did not include total cost data for Switzerland, which ranks as the second most popular study destination.

 _Include and describe your final solution here.
 It's also a good idea to summarize your thoughts on the process overall.
 When you're done with the assignment, this page should all the items mentioned in the assignment page on Canvas(a link or screenshot of the original data visualization, documentation explaining your process, a summary of your wireframes and user feedback, your final, redesigned data visualization, etc.)._